simonw/datasette-rure/README.md

     $ pip install datasette-rure

-The plugin is built on top of Uses https://github.com/davidblewett/rure-python
+The plugin is built on top of the [rure-python](https://github.com/davidblewett/rure-python) library by David Blewett.

 ## regexp() to test regular expressions